-One or two of our schoolmates came from the same group as he did, and also his brother Maxwell came to the College the next year; and we learned then of the background of his strong and convinced Zionism.
-His father was one of the earliest Hebrew teachers making use of modern Hebrew, who influenced his sons and his pupils in modern Hebrew conversation and Herzlian Zionism.
-Hewas a pioneer in this new method of Jewish education which later became almost universal.
+One or two of our schoolmates came from the same group as he did, and his brother Maxwell came to the college the next year; and we learned then of the background of his strong and convinced Zionism.
+His father was one of the earliest Hebrew teachers making use of modern Hebrew, and he influenced his sons and his pupils in modern Hebrew conversation and Herzlian Zionism.
+He was a pioneer in this new method of Jewish education, which later became almost universal.
 We learned how these pupils founded the Herzl-Zion Club from which many of the later leaders of the Zionist movement came; how they wrote plays in Hebrew and gave them in a public hall; how Abba went to the meetings of the various lodges and unions to persuade the organizations to buy tickets.
 All this early pioneer Zionistic enthusiasm gave a direction to his life from which he never deviated.

-Many of us had come from families which were Zionists or in which there was a member who was interested in Zionism; but Zionism was a minor movement in American Jewish life in those days, so there were none of us whose whole family life was organized in so firm a Zionist devotion as his was.
-Certainly our mebrew education at home was then of the Chedar or the Talmud Torah type of those days, without the many changes which the use of conversational Hebrew later brought about.
+Many of us had come from families which were Zionist or in which there was a member who was interested in Zionism; but Zionism was a minor movement in American Jewish life in those days, so there were none of us whose whole family life was organized in so firm a Zionist devotion as his was.
+Certainly our Hebrew education at home was then of the cheder of the Talmud Torah type of those days, without the many changes which the use of conversational Hebrew later brought about.

-I think it was in the first year that Abba Silver was at College that a famous Zionist world leader came to Cincinnati and was invited to address the students at the Chapel service.
-I am no longer sure who the speaker was; it may have been Nachum Sokolow.
+I think it was in the first year that Abba Silver was at college that a function Zionist world leader came to Cincinnati and was invited to address the students at the chapel service.
+I am no longer sure who the speaker was; may have been Nahum Sokolow.
+After he spoke, Abba was asked to give a temponse and thanks on behalf of the students.
+To our astonishment,